 With new things sometimes there are new problems that tend to drive a punch in the face while enjoying a new package like Mac OS Sierra Upgrade.
 With smart top features like Auto-Unlock and Universal Clipboard, the Mac OS Sierra Upgrade is undoubtedly one of the best upgrades to the Mac OS.
-Well, it is difficult not to love such a beauty for its top-class features and improved interface.
+Well, it is difficult not to love such beauty for its top-class features and improved interface.

 However, it has been discovered that MacBook tends to make the speed of your wireless router unnecessarily slow.
 Also, the mobile hotspot or public Wi-Fi network keeps disconnecting at unspecific and continuous intervals.
 This problem has also been discovered to occur after a successful upgrade to the Mac OS Sierra.
 This leads us to the need to know how to fix slow Wi-Fi after Mac OS Sierra Upgrade.
 We shall be looking into a number of ways to deal with and conquer this recurring problem.

 One of the first solutions to slow Mac Wi-Fi is to first restart your Mac’s Wi-Fi connection.
 This can be easily done by disconnecting it from the wireless network.

 To do this, click on Wi-Fi menu bar > select Turn Wi-Fi Off > Turn off Bluetooth adapters on your MacBook > Restart your MacBook and try to reconnect.